ygorcosta/wedeploy.com/ui/src/pages/blog/using-wedeploy-with-react-native-and-react-vr.md

 {$page.description}

-As a fundamental player in today's development around the world, JavaScript is a key member of that WeDeploy family, but until recently, our API Client support of it only covered Web and Node.js applications.
+As a fundamental player in today's development around the world, JavaScript is a key member of that WeDeploy family, but until recently, our API Client only supported Web and Node.js applications.
 That's why we are excited to announce that **[React Native](https://facebook.github.io/react-native/) and [React VR](https://facebook.github.io/react-vr/) are joining the list too**!

 <figure>
 	<a href="https://github.com/wedeploy/boilerplate-data/tree/react-native" target="_blank">